kellerza/sunsynk/hass-addon-sunsynk-dev/DOCS.md

 ### Energy Management

-You can read more Energy Management in Home Assistant [here](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/)
+You can read more Energy Management in Home Assistant [here](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/) or [here](https://www.home-assistant.io/docs/energy/)

 Example sensors that you can use with Energy Management (a hybrid inverter with PV and a battery)